waldyrious/vscode-restclient/README.md

 &password=bar
 ```

-> When your mouse is over the document link, you can `Ctrl+Click`(`Cmd+Click` for macOS) to open the file in a new tab.
+> When your mouse is over the document link, you can `Ctrl+Click` (`Cmd+Click` for macOS) to open the file in a new tab.

 ## Making GraphQL Request
-With [GraphQL](https://www.graphql.com/) support in REST Client extension, you can author and send `GraphQL` query using the request body.
+With [GraphQL](https://www.graphql.com/) support in REST Client, you can author and send `GraphQL` query using the request body.
 Besides that you can also author GraphQL variables in the request body.
 GraphQL variables part in request body is optional, you also need to add a **blank line** between GraphQL query and variables if you need it.

 You can specify a request as `GraphQL Request` by adding a custom request header `X-Request-Type: GraphQL` in your headers.
 The following code illustrates this:
 ```http